BetcyBabu/Create-AMI-using-Packer/README.md

 packer build ami.pkr.hcl
 ```

-This creates a new EC2 instanced based on source_ami, software provisioning, stops the instance, creates an AMI based on the new instance, and then terminates the EC2 instance.
+This creates a new EC2 instanced based on source_ami, install softwares, stops the instance, creates an AMI based on the new instance, and then terminates the EC2 instance.

 ## Result